 One art basket rule

-To teach my children how to prioritize and not hoard, they each have one art basket where they can store their favorite crafts.
+To teach my children how to prioritize and not hoard, they each have one art basket to store their favorite crafts.
+We use this cotton rope basket because it’s lightweight with handles.

-As the basket fills up, they must figure out what to discard to make room for more crafts.
+As the basket fills up, they must determine what to discard to make room for more crafts.

 This teaches them to practice letting go of sentimental clutter.

-We’ve had this “one basket rule” for a couple years, and my daughter sorts through her art basket almost every week.
+We’ve had this “one basket rule” for a few years, and my daughter sorts through her art basket monthly.
+My son is trying, too.

 Cleaning before eating

-Incomplete projects can place on a large bowl atop the dining/art cabinet.
+Incomplete projects can be placed on a large bowl atop the dining/art cabinet.

 Occasionally, work can be left on the corner of the table, but this can become a slippery slope to clutter.

-Then the kids spray down the table with mild dish soap mixed with water and microfiber cloths.
+Then, we spray the table with mild dish soap mixed with water and microfiber cloths.

-We’re still figuring out what to hang above the dining/art cabinet, and I’m open to any suggestions you might have!
+We’re still figuring out what to hang above the dining/art cabinet, and I’m open to any suggestions you might have.
+I’ve been considering framing some of my kids’ art pieces or hanging family pictures, but I’m waiting for the right inspiration.

-Anyway, I hope it was helpful to see the details and thought process behind our kids art carts, storage system, and organization tips!
+Anyway, I hope it was helpful to see the details and thought process behind our kids’ art carts, storage systems, and organization tips!

 Do you have a designated art station for your kids?